 Some privacy professionals have the mistaken belief that by reporting every single incident they are meeting their notification obligations.
 The opposite is true.
 Failing to assess the sensitivity of exposed data and the severity of each incident to determine the potential risk of harm—and thus your obligation to notify or not—is, in fact, noncompliance and can actually harm your business.

-Over-reporting can erode the confidence that customers, patients, members, partners, and others have in your ability to protect their privacy.
+Over-reporting data breaches can erode the confidence that customers, patients, members, partners, and others have in your ability to protect their privacy.
 They may wonder just how secure your business is if you continually report breaches, even minor ones.
 That can cost you… a lot.
 The number one driver of brand trust among global consumers is that a brand respects and protects customers’ data, privacy and security.
-Traditionally viewed as a “soft corporate issue,” has a very real impact on the bottom line.
+Traditionally viewed as a “soft corporate issue,” protecting consumers’ privacy has a very real impact on the bottom line.

 Regulators, too, may wonder what’s amiss and subject you to greater regulatory scrutiny.
-Before the GDPR came into effect, the Irish Deputy Data Protection Commissioner warned that data controllers must perform a risk analysis before making a notification and that controllers who over-notify could face enforcement action.
+Before the GDPR came into effect in May 2018, the Irish Deputy Data Protection Commissioner warned that data controllers must perform a risk analysis before making a notification and that controllers who over-notify could face enforcement action.
 Despite this advice, the UK Deputy Information Commissioner reported that the ICO received approximately 500 calls a week to its breach reporting line.

 Under-reporting is dangerous, too